 We are incredibly excited, and we can’t wait to see what you create with this new generation of creative tools.

-PS: The complete iPad Pro fever image can be found here, it was drawn in Photoshop and Astropad on my soon to be retired iPad Air.
+P.S.
+The complete iPad Pro fever image can be found here, it was drawn using Photoshop and Astropad on my soon-to-be-retired iPad Air.